Jenna-Zhao/COVID-19_Cases/src/about/02_Dashboard.md

 This section features maps that visualize cumulative cases or deaths for selected time periods.
 Users can interact with the map through various options to adjust the displayed data:

--   **Selecting Data Range:** Allows users to choose their period of interest;
+-   **Selecting Data Range:** Users can slide the time bar to select their period of interest;
--   **Type:** Enables selection between viewing the distribution of cumulative cases or deaths;
+-   **Type:** Users can toggle between viewing cumulative cases or deaths;
--   **Choose a Country:** Provides specific data on cases or deaths for the chosen country during the selected period.
+-   **Choose a Country:** Users can select a specific country to view detailed data on cases or deaths during the chosen period.